Ria424/developers-animatesdk-docs/Timeline_object/Timeline8.md

 #### Description

-Method; copies motion on selected frames, either from a motion tween or from frame-by-frame animation.
+Method; Copies motion on selected frames, either from a motion tween or from frame-by-frame animation.
 You can then use [Timeline.pasteMotion()](../Timeline_object/Timeline36.md) to apply the motion to other frames.
 To copy motion as text (code) that you can paste into a script, see [Timeline.copyMotionAsAS3()](../Timeline_object/Timeline9.md).

 #### Example